 If such a lawsuit gets to a court, Indonesian litigant’s full ownership would be confirmed.
 Otherwise, the government will seize the land due to illegal contract signing on behalf of a foreign citizen.

 Purchasing as a PT PMA or as an individual

-In addition to above information, a foreigner can acquire land or property even without establishing a PT PMA.
-However, the requirement, he or she is a holder of a valid residence permit (KITAS or KITAP).
-The difference between these two options is, however, significant.
+In addition to the information mentioned above, a foreigner can acquire land or property in Bali even without establishing a PT PMA.
+However, there is a requirement that he or she is a holder of a valid residence permit (KITAS or KITAP).
+The difference between these two options is significant.

 Basically, the permanent residents in Bali can purchase property or land for residential purposes only.
 It is subject to a minimum value in Bali; 3 billion IDR (225,000 USD) for a landed house and 2 billion IDR (150,000 USD) for an apartment.
 Nevertheless, if one is about to buy property for investment or business purposes then the establishing PT PMA is inevitable.
 In both cases, professional services provided by Cekindo can help you to obtain either the permanent residence in Indonesia or to establish the discussed company with foreign capital.

 Anyone trying to buy property in Bali will most likely feel overwhelmed by the volume of regulations and enormous bureaucracy.
 It might be difficult to keep yourself independently up to date with all the requirements.
 Therefore, you will need professional assistance from a consulting company such as Cekindo.
 So what are the common mistakes during the process of purchasing a piece of property that can place your investment at risk?